 As you execute your digital marketing strategy, recognize that things can always be changed.
 They often need to be adjusted to better reflect what works and what does not work for a particular organization.
 You might find certain pieces of content to be more popular or more effective, for example.
 Monitoring the KPIs you established in the first step will let you know how you are doing and what adjustments need to be made moving forward.

-Creating an SEO strategy is a multi-step process that requires carefully looking at what exactly you want to accomplish and how you plan to do it.
+Creating an SEO strategy and SEO reports is a multi-step process that requires carefully looking at what exactly you want to accomplish and how you plan to do it.
 Once you begin to design and implement concrete online marketing strategies, it will become much easier to calculate ROI from your efforts and move forward.